mcbeet/beet-bot/packages/discord/README.md

 # @beet-bot/discord

-> The beet discord bot.
+> Core implementation of the discord bot for the beet server.

+Check out the [repository](https://github.com/mcbeet/beet-bot) for docs.

 ---